1. The basics

 3. Obtaining a Checkmk image

-To make it as easy as possible for you to use as a container, we provide separate images for each Checkmk edition:
+To make it as easy as possible for you to use Checkmk as a container, we provide separate images for each Checkmk Edition in various ways.
+The images from the different sources for an edition are identical.

 |